How NATS Lame Duck Mode Actually Works

 interval = (duration - grace_period) / number_of_clients

 For 1,000 clients with default settings, that’s roughly 110ms between each disconnection.
-The server randomizes each sleep to between 50% and 100% of the calculated interval to prevent synchronized reconnection waves.3
+The server randomizes each sleep to between 50% and 100% of the calculated interval to prevent synchronized reconnection waves.4 number_of_clients is snapshotted once after the accept loops drain, before any client receives the LDM INFO; clients that disconnect themselves during the grace period reduce the actual count but do not shorten the sleep interval.

 For large deployments (10k+ connections), increase the duration: